Updated: Aug 25

 Metro 2033: Field of View Tests

->

-> Further up the food chain you can find mods that make significant alterations to the game.
-This usually requires that the game be mod friendly from the start.
-GTA V, Skyrim, S.T.A.L.K.E.R, the Half Life series and Homeworld are notable examples of this.
+Further up the hierarchy you can find mods that make significant alterations to the game.
+This usually requires that the game be mod-friendly from the start.
+GTA V, Skyrim, S.T.A.L.K.E.R, the Half-Life series and Homeworld are notable examples of this.

->

-> At the top of the food chain are total conversions, which use the base game’s engine to create entirely new games.
+At the top of the hierarchy are Total Conversions, which use the base game’s engine to create entirely new games.
 Diaspora, a BSG total conversion of Freespace 2 is a good example.
 Morroblivion – a re-creation of Morrowind in the more advanced Oblivion engine is another, as is Skyblivion, which re-creates Oblivion on the even more advanced Skyrim engine.

->

-> It is worth mentioning that unlike the overpriced DLCs plaguing the AAA games scene, most mods are free.
+It is worth mentioning that unlike the overpriced DLCs plaguing the AAA games scene, most mods are free.

 For even older games, and for games that were never developed for the PC, there is emulation.
 Emulation uses software to recreate the hardware and software of other systems.

 Most emulation revolves around recreating coin-operated arcade machines and the classic consoles of the 8-bit and 16-bit eras, such as the Mega Drive / Genesis , SNES and Neo Geo.
 Emulation of the later N-64, PS1 and Dreamcast are also common.
 The PS2, XBox and GameCube can also be emulated fairly easily by most gaming PCs.

 Emulating the Nintendo Wii, Xbox 360 and PS3 is also possible, although this requires a powerful PC to do this reliably with a decent frame-rate.
 If you possess an absolute beast of a PC, you may even be able to emulate the Wii U, Xbox One and PS4.